 2014; McHenry County; 14 I.W.C.C.
 0749:

 This commission decision involved a 37-year-old medical worker.
-While working in a laboratory as an assistant, she tripped and fell while holding several test tubes.
-The fall caused her to injure her arm and suffer several puncture wound all over her hand.
-She filed a workers’ compensation claim with the Commission.
+She worked as a lab assistant.
+She tripped and fell while holding several test tubes.
+The fall injured her arm and punctured her hand.
+She filed a workers’ compensation claim with the IWCC.

 - $512.26 per week for 41-4/7 weeks for temporary total disability benefits.